 The American Opportunity Tax Credit (AOTC) was created to help parents and students reduce the cost of higher education by offering a tax credit on their annual tax returns.

 The AOTC is a tax credit for qualified education expenses paid for an eligible student.
-It is only valid for the first four years of post-secondary education and must be used for qualified expenses only.
+It is only valid for the first four years of post-secondary education, and it must be used for qualified expenses only.
 Basically, this includes the cost of tuition, fees, supplies, and books needed for college classes.

 Who is considered to be an eligible student?

 There are some specific rules on what makes up an “eligible student” to the Internal Revenue Service.
+It’s important to understand this when trying to take certain education tax credits and deductions.

 To be eligible for the American Opportunity Tax Credit, the student must: